- Portable Games

 Norse and Rain spent the night in Bale's house without a wink of sleep and drove the sedan toward their appointment; the lighthouse ruin.

 The ruin of the lighthouse was on a cliff which rose high over the east side of the island.
-It's said the lighthouse there previously was demolished since it was outdated and its light was also weak, and a new lighthouse was erected further to the east around 30 years ago.
+It's said the lighthouse there previously was demolished since it was outdated and its light was also weak, and a new lighthouse was erected further to the east around thirty years ago.

 The area was filled with thick fog since they left the house.
 The fog got deeper as the lighthouse ruin approached and the thick milky-white veil completely pressed the sedan from every direction and wrapped it.
 It was certain that the car would fall to the lower sea from the road along the cliff if one wheel failed to turn.
 Norse held the steering wheel carefully.